 What distinguishes successful individual marketing programs from those that fail to resonate with high-value contacts mostly lies with the martech used for such approaches.

 Personalized interactions with customers at the individual level has its obvious advantages for a variety of businesses: from publishers and retailers to travel and hospitality brands.

 In particular, B2C organizations with an ecommerce presence and B2B companies with dedicated account-based marketing strategies can reap the benefits of the approach:

-- The former can bolster their conversion rates for individual customers with custom-tailored messaging that promotes products or services of interest to them across the most relevant, most-engaged-with channels and at the most appropriate times.
+- The former can bolster their conversion rates for specific customers with custom-tailored messaging (e.g., product-based promotions for items of interest) across the most relevant, most-engaged-with channels and at the most appropriate times.

-- The latter can leverage customer data for key decision-makers and primary contacts at prospective clients to deliver hyper-personalized marketing messaging via manually sent emails, in drip campaigns, and through other sales tools and activities.
+- The latter can leverage customer data for key decision-makers and primary contacts at prospective clients to deliver hyper-personalized messaging via manually sent emails, in lifecycle orchestration activities, and through other sales tools and tactics.

 But neither business can realize a strong return on marketing investment from their one-to-one marketing initiatives without effective, intuitive technology that enables real-time orchestration and helps them provide bespoke and meaningful customer experiences.